Published 9 January 2026 · Last updated 16 May 2026

 Organizational scaling

-• train frontline teams on escalation behavior
+• train frontline teams on escalation behaviour

 • align CX, operations, engineering, and risk on one KPI scorecard